Best Pedal Friendly Mountain Bike Knee Pads – Our Top 6 Picks

 The Fox Launch has an emphasis on protection, but the ability to pedal in them is still great.
 I don’t bother taking them off on flat rides (such as riding home from the park), as they are absolutely fine for pedaling in.
 What I do find difficult is how sweaty they get on climbs, so I do tend to avoid putting them on until I need them.

 The adjustable straps on the top and bottom of the sleeve mean that they never slide out of place.
-And it also means I can undo the Velcro strap to keep the pads around my calves/shins until I need them.
+And it also means I can undo the velcro strap to keep the pads around my calves/shins until I need them.

-See our full review on the Fox Launch knee pads here.
+For a comprehensive review of the Fox Launch knee pads, see our full review on the Fox Launch knee pads here.

 Final Thoughts